MANMEET75/ShotClassifierAI/README.md

 # Dataset URL:
 [Click here to download data](https://github.com/MANMEET75/ShotClassifierAI/raw/main/data/Cricket.zip)

-## Please utilize the following command for environment creation using anaconda:

 Next, I meticulously constructed the comprehensive structure essential for implementing the end-to-end model.
 This involved crafting the necessary code segments within the "template.py" file, which forms the backbone of the entire system.